iFoxtrot33/frontend-project-lvl1/README.md

 Rule: Calculate the result of the expression.
 ![brain-calc](pictures/brain-calc2.png?raw=true "brain-calc")

-In case of right answers.
+In case of right answers:
 ![brain-calc](pictures/brain-calc3.png?raw=true "brain-calc")

 In case of wrong answer: